The Block

 Why Now

 The Carlson Center opened in 1990.
 After more than three decades, deferred maintenance is compounding and the Borough subsidizes operations from the general fund every year.
 That subsidy grows as the building deteriorates.
 Meanwhile, Fairbanks loses events, conventions, and touring acts to markets with modern facilities.
+At the same time, the Borough is closing recreation centers it can no longer afford to operate, leaving residents with fewer options for indoor sports and fitness in a climate that demands them.

 A full renovation would cost tens of millions with no guarantee of modern capability and no extension of the facility's useful life.
 A Borough-funded replacement would require new taxes or new debt.
 Neither option has gained traction.